Computers and Internet Access

 All Kingston Frontenac Public Library branches have at least one Public Access Computer connected to the Internet.
 These can be reserved by patrons for research or browsing use (see our Internet Policy for more information).

-Express computers are available at Central, Calvin Park, Kingscourt, Isabel Turner and Pittsburgh.
+Express computers are available at Central, Calvin Park, Isabel Turner, Pittsburgh and Rideau Heights.
 These computers are connected to the Internet and intended for patrons who only need a computer for shorter periods of time.

 Booking Computer Time

-You can book a computer at the circulation desk of your branch, over the phone, or by using the self-booking system.
-You can also book a computer from home with our PC Reservation service.
+You can book a computer at the circulation desk of your branch or by using the self-booking system.

 To book computer time, you will need your 14-digit library card number and 4-digit PIN.
 See our Internet Policy for more details.